flomotlik/blog/_posts/2012-12-05-Seven-steps-to-continuous-deployment.markdown

 ### Automate Deployment
 If you have to run more than one command to deploy you are doing it wrong.
 You need to have all of the steps accessible via one simple command.
-The command shouldn't have any parameters and be very clear to everyone.
+The command shouldn't have any parameters or need any additional configuration you have to remember.

 As soon as it is even a little more complicated you just won't do it that often and this hurts your development speed.

 ### Automate Rollback
-Rolling back to an old version, especially the database, should be as easily accessible as pushing a new release.
-When going back to a stable version involves several steps and is hard to do you just wont take the risk to do it a lot.
+Rolling back to an old version, especially for the database, should be as easy as pushing a new release.
+When going back to a stable version involves several steps complicated steps you just wont risk releasing new software all the time.

 ### Deploy to Staging
-If you are not deploying to your production system continuously you should at least push to a staging environment all continuously, so you can evaluate it anytime.
+If you are not deploying to your production system continuously you should at least push to a staging environment all the time, so you can evaluate it there.

-All of your team should be able to see and test the latest version of your code before pushing it to your production system.
+The latest version of your code should always be running somewhere, so your team can access and test it.

 ### Use your staging environment
-If you have a product that your team uses (which you should) always work on a staging environment.
-As soon as you break anything you will notice first and fix fast as you need it to be stable.
+If you have a product that you use yourself (e.g. project management tool) always use your staging environment for your day to day work.
+As soon as you break anything you will notice first and fix fast as you need it to accomplish your daily work.

 ### Automatically deploy to production
 When you have done all of the above now you are ready to deploy continuously to your production system.
-You have built the necessary guards to make sure only good code is released to your production system and if a bug slips through you can be sure you can go back to a stable version fast.
+You have built the necessary guards to make sure only good code is released and if a bug slips through you can be sure you can go back to a stable version fast.